ComputationalDesignLab/surrogate-methods/_sources/resources.md

 > **_NOTE:_** This section assumes that you have already installed python and jupyter notebook on your system.
 If not, please refer to the [setup](../setup.md) section.

-All the assignments and homework in this course involve programming using python in jupyter notebooks.
-If you are already familiar with python and jupyter notebooks, you can skip this section.
-If not, then you can start with following resources:
+If you are new to python and jupyter notebooks, the following are a few resources for learning more about them:

 Resources for learning python:
 + https://www.youtube.com/watch?v=kqtD5dpn9C8